Sam-Dragon/real-time-interview/README.md

 - how spring-data jpa is different from jpa and hibernate?
 - does spring-data jpa uses hibernate internally?
 - how many tables do you need for many to many relationship?
-- Explain Authentication & Authorization ?
-How to achieve it ?

 > Round - 2
 - Why java-8 is functional programming ?